yodasco/go-rebrandly/README.md

 The 2nd type of errors, are typically structs parsed from the JSON returned by rebrandly.
 They are listed in the file `error_types.go` and are documented there.

-// TODO(ido): I'm not sure it's a wise design decision, let's branstorm about that.
 Therefore when using the API it is important to realize that even when the API returns a non-error result, the client of the API must look into the returned struct to see if it encapsulates a REST error returned from rebrandly.

 As convinience, the function `IsErrorStruct` takes such struct and determines if it is a REST error or not.